8dcc/libdetour/doc/README.md

     detour_ctx_t detour_ctx;

 This macro will `typedef` a type needed internally by the library, so make sure you call it globally.
-The context struct be accesible when calling the original function (e.g. from your hook), so keep that in mind as well.
+The context struct should be accesible when calling the original function (e.g. from your hook), so keep that in mind as well.

 Then, initialize the context struct by calling `detour_init` with a pointer to the original function and a pointer to your hook function: